Eduardo Navas

 Biography

 Navas collaborates with artists and institutions in various countries to organize events and develop new forms of publication and creative production.
-He has been a juror for Turbulence.org (Boston) in 2004, Rhizome.org (NYC) in 2006–07, and Terminal Awards in 2011.
-Navas was a consultant for Creative Capital (NYC), 2008–09, and for The Herb Alpert Award in the Arts (LA), 2014-2015.
-He was founder and contributing editor of Net Art Review (2003–05), and was co-founder of newmediaFIX (2005–11).
-Navas was Gallery Coordinator, Researcher, and Senior Writer for gallery@calit2, UC San Diego in 2008.
 He has lectured on art and media theory, art history as well as studio practice at various colleges and universities in the United States, including Otis College of Art & Design, San Diego State University, the program of Culture and Media at Eugene Lang College as well as the MA Media Studies Program at The New School for Public Engagement, NY.

-Navas currently researches and teaches about art and media design in The School of Visual Arts at The Pennsylvania State University, PA.
-He is Associate Director of Access and Equity for the School of Visual Arts, and Access and Equity Associate for the Department of Art History.
+Navas researches and teaches about art and media design in The School of Visual Arts at The Pennsylvania State University, PA.
+He was Associate Director of Access and Equity for the School of Visual Arts, and Associate for the Department of Art History for 2024–2025; he served as Interim Director for the year 2025–2026.
 He is Research Faculty in the College of Arts and Architecture's Art & Design Research Incubator (ADRI), and a 2016–17 Center for Humanities and Information Research Fellow (CHI) at Penn State.
 He was a 2010–12 Post Doctoral Fellow in the Department of Information Science and Media Studies at the University of Bergen, Norway.
-He is an affiliated researcher at the Software Studies Lab, Cuny (2010–present).
+He was an affiliated researcher at the Software Studies Lab, Cuny (2010–2018).
 He received his Ph.D. from the Program of Art History, Theory, and Criticism at the University of California in San Diego.